Myth Alfa Romeo

 Anyone who could afford it drove an Alfa Romeo.
-With a product range of unusual size for the post-war period, of coupés, convertibles, and limousines, Alfa Romeo served Europe’s jet set in the ‘fifties and ‘sixties, from Amalfi and Cortina, St. Tropez and Portofino.
-The resounding name not only had one of the most beautiful emblems in the automobile industry, the red cross on the white background of the City of Milan and the dragon from the Visconti coat-of-arms; much more than this, right from the start Alfa Romeo stood for superior technology in engine and vehicle design and construction, which in those years was tested on the road and not in the wind tunnel.
-10 victories in the Targa Florio, the oldest motor race in the world, 11 victories in the Mille Miglia, and five World Championships, all went to establish the legend of Alfa Romeo.
+With a product range of unusual size for the post-war period; coupés, convertibles, and limousines, drivers knew they were getting something special.
+Alfa Romeo served Europe’s jet set in the fifties and sixties, from Amalfi to Cortina, and St. Tropez to Portofino.
+The resounding name not only had one of the most beautiful emblems in the automobile industry: the red cross on the white background of the City of Milan and the dragon from the Visconti coat-of-arms.
+Right from the start, Alfa Romeo stood for superior technology in engine, vehicle design, and construction, which in those years was tested on the road and not in a wind tunnel.
+Now here they are with 10 victories in the Targa Florio: the oldest motor race in the world, 11 victories in the Mille Miglia, and five World Championships.
+All of that went to establish the legend of Alfa Romeo.

 What better way to live the Alfa Romeo myth than behind the wheel of a classic Alfa Romeo Spider from Nostalgic.
 Experience dreamy Italian settings: Amalfi Coast, the Mille Miglia or Gran Premio Nuvolari in Tuscany, or the Lago Maggiore.